Odzen/RESTful_API_Astronomy_Pictures/README.md

 ## Deployment
 The link for the documentation of the deployed API is the following : `https://astronomy-restful-api.herokuapp.com/api/v1/docs/` wait a couple of seconds to interact with the endpoints, since the API is getting data from de NASA database.

-Both, the deployed and local version should return JSON responses for each valid request.
+Both, the deployed and local version, should return JSON responses for each valid request.